Ntokozo Mayisela

-Queen Ntokozo kaMayisela Zulu is the first wife and consort of King Misuzulu kaZwelithini, the reigning monarch of the Zulu nation in South Africa.
+Ntokozo kaMayisela Zulu is the first wife and consort of King Misuzulu kaZwelithini, the reigning monarch of the Zulu nation in South Africa.
 Her marriage to the King has drawn significant public and media attention, particularly due to legal disputes surrounding the King's subsequent marriages and the intersection of traditional Zulu customs with South African civil law.

 Early life and background

 Little verifiable information is publicly available regarding Queen Ntokozo's early life, family background, or education.
 She is reported to be 39 years old as of January 2025.
 Before her marriage to King Misuzulu, she lived a relatively private life and did not have a notable public profile.
 Her family origins, schooling, and early career are not documented in reliable public sources.

 Marriage to King Misuzulu kaZwelithini

 Queen Ntokozo married King Misuzulu kaZwelithini in May 2021, shortly after he became heir to the Zulu throne following the death of his father, King Goodwill Zwelithini.
 According to reports, the King paid lobola to the Mayisela family consisting of eight cows and approximately R50,000 in cash.
 Their union was formalized as a civil marriage under South African law, distinguishing it from a purely customary marriage and making it subject to the provisions of the Marriage Act. which restricts a man from taking additional wives unless the marriage is converted into a customary one.